-Number of nozzles: 3 (next to the cabin door, in the control panel and the front cabin)
+Number of nozzles: 3 (next to the cabin door, in the

+control panel and the front cabin)

 Cabin heater main control (1) is located in the right side of the driver (see Figure 10).
 The heater uses the diesel fuse from diesel tank (see Figure 19).
 The heater is equipped with a direct supply switch.
 For more information see section Main switch panel.
-The heater is located in front of the toilet and can be reached by maintenance hatch (see arrow figure 27) of the storage department.
+The heater is located in front of the driver and can be reached by detaching the back wall (see arrow) of the storage department.
 For more information see the manufacturer's manual.